Contact Amber Dominguez 209.946.2956 or firstname.lastname@example.org

 The courses in this program provide key management and industry essentials for transportation professionals like you.
 As a participant, you must attend eight of the nine courses to receive a Transit and Paratransit Management Certificate from the University of the Pacific Westgate Center for Leadership and Management Development.
 Completion of all nine courses earns you six Continuing Education Units (CEUs).

 What is a Certificate Program?

 A Certificate Program is a thematic group of courses within an academic discipline, industry, profession or interest area.
 By enrolling in and completing a Certificate Program, you can enhance your personal and professional development through a comprehensive learning experience.
-The number of courses required for each Certificate Progam can vary, depending on the in-depth knowledge needed for the competion of the program.
+The number of courses required for each Certificate Progam can vary, depending on the in-depth knowledge needed for the completion of the program.

 What you will get:

-"Training is a golden opportunity, not to mention very important, to do on a regular basis.
+"Training is a golden opportunity, not to mention very important to do on a regular basis.
 I learned about many areas of transportation that I would have never thought about.
 I liked the interaction with the other classmates.
 They all have knowledge to offer from all their areas.
 Thank you for this great opportunity."